Initial Semantics for Reduction Rules: Relative monads and modules thereon

-Various examples of relative monads are given by \textcite{DBLP:conf/fossacs/AltenkirchCU10}.
+Various examples of relative monads are given in \cite{DBLP:journals/corr/AltenkirchCU14}.
 They give one example related to syntax and substitution:

-\begin{example}[Lambda Calculus over Finite Contexts] \textcite{DBLP:conf/fossacs/AltenkirchCU10} consider the untyped lambda calculus as a relative monad on the functor $J:\Fin_{\mathrm{skel}} \to\Set$.
+\begin{exa}[Lambda calculus over finite contexts] In \cite{DBLP:journals/corr/AltenkirchCU14}, the authors consider the untyped lambda calculus as a relative monad on the functor $J:\Fin_{\mathrm{skel}} \to\Set$.
 Here the category $\Fin_{\mathrm{skel}}$ is the category of finite cardinals, i.e.\ the skeleton of the category $\Fin$ of \emph{finite} sets and maps between finite sets.
-The category $\Set$ is the category of sets, cf.\ \autoref{def:SET}. \end{example}
+The category $\Set$ is the category of sets, cf.\ Definition\ \ref{def:SET}. \end{exa}